 - A person whose charges were dismissed with prejudice may have such charges expunged.
 KRS 431.076(1).
 This means that the Court found the charges were dismissed for a good reason usually because of some factor “on the merits,” rather than due to some technicality, such as the grand jury’s refusal to indict or a lack of admissible evidence.
 Consequently, the prosecutor cannot pursue that same matter any further.
-If a case was dismissed “without prejudice,” such dismissal is not necessarily a final judgment, and that is why expungement is not available.
+If a case was dismissed “without prejudice,” such dismissal is not necessarily a final judgment, and that is why expungement is not available right away.
 So as to avoid trial, many defendants accept agreements with prosecutors whereby the case against them was dismissed without prejudice.
-Unfortunately under current Kentucky law, defendants may not have such dismissals expunged.

 - After expungement, will a criminal record show that offenses have been expunged?

 - No. All records about the expunged offenses will be deleted, including notations that records previously existed (known as “index references”).
 KRS 431.076(6) & KRS 431.078(5) & KRS 610.330(5).

 - When/how may a sealed criminal record be accessed?

 - When a record is expunged, it is permanently sealed which means that it is both unreferenced and no longer viewable.
 Under the expungement statute, the only way sealed criminal records may be accessed is if the person whose records were expunged later files a motion to inspect the records.
 KRS 431.078(9).
 The same is true for juvenile records.
 KRS 610.330(6).